Ashwin-2408/Text-Detection-using-Python/README.md

+# Sentiment Analysis Project

-The project is used for sentimental analysis of the provided statements which is built using tkintr
+This project is used for sentiment analysis of the provided statements, built using Tkinter.

-How to use it:
+## How to Use

-1.clone the repository to your local machine
+1. Clone the repository to your local machine:
+    ```sh
+    git clone <repository_url>
+    ```
-2.make sure you have python downloaded
+2. Make sure you have Python downloaded and installed.

+3. Install the required packages:
+    ```sh
+    pip install nltk
+    ```

+4. Run this code once to download necessary NLTK data:
+    ```python
-3.install the packages  nltk
+    import nltk
-4.make sure to run this code once for the first time import nltk nltk.download('vader_lexicon') then you can remove this code
+    nltk.download('vader_lexicon')
+    ```
+   You can remove this code after running it once.

-5.finally run the python application
+5. Finally, run the Python application:
+    ```sh
+    python application.py
+    ```

+Enjoy using the sentiment analysis tool!